gardenshade/mam-plus/README.md

 The MAM+ userscript, converted to CoffeeScript and published in a more official manner.

 ## Installation

-Simply install with Greasemonkey (Firefox) or Tampermonkey (all other browsers).
+Simply install with [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox) or [Tampermonkey](https://tampermonkey.net/) (all other browsers).
+MAM+ only officially supports the most recent versions of Chrome & Firefox, but other modern browsers should theoretically work.

 ## Modification & Contribution